VektorTech/jones-store/README.md

 # Jones (Jordan Ones) Shoe Store

-## Seamless E-Commerce Marketplace
+## A Seamless E-Commerce Marketplace

-Jones is an SEO-friendly online store for purchasing Nike Jordan Ones.

-This is a responsive mobile-first website featuring real-time product filters, a pop-up search option (AJAX live search), AJAX add to cart and wishlist options, a newsletter form, an announcement banner for live updates, a product review section and a slideshow on product hover.
+Jones is an SEO-friendly, responsive mobile-first online store for purchasing Nike Jordan Ones.
+The website features real-time product filters, a pop-up search option (AJAX live search), AJAX add-to-cart and wishlist options, a guest shopping cart, a newsletter form, an announcement banner for live updates, a product review section and a slideshow on product hover.

 ## Tech Used